 – Key Stage 1: two 30-minute blocks of group work per week for the discussions + two 15-minute blocks of self-study;

 – Key Stage 2 (first half): two 15 minute-blocks of conversation and instruction per week + three 30-minute blocks of self-study;

 – Key Stage 2 (second half): two 15 minute-blocks of conversation and instruction per week + three 40-minute blocks of self-study.

-For a complete and detailed implementation model of the three parts at your school, view the presentation in Prezi (click here).
+For a complete and detailed implementation model of the two parts at your school, view the presentation in Prezi (click here).